-Table 30-3 (Cont.) beectl clone\midtier Options
+Table 32-3 (Cont.) beectl clone_midtier Options

-Option Mandatory/ Optional Description do_not_start_at_end Optional If true, Oracle Beehive will not start components after cloning.
+Option Mandatory/ Optional Description oui_inv_ptr_loc Optional Oracle Universal Installer inventory location.
+Do not specify if it does not exist on the computer from which you are running this command; in this case, the Oracle inventory will be created in the user's home directory.
+The Oracle Beehive cloning process internally uses the Oracle Universal Installer to update the Oracle inventory.
+The value of this option specifies the Oracle Universal Installer inventory location.
+For example: oui_inv_ptr_loc "C:\my_inventory_directory" oracle_home_name Optional Oracle home name.
+The default value is the value for theias_instance_name option. do_not_start_at_end Optional If true, Oracle Beehive will not start components after cloning.
 Permitted value is a boolean value.
 Setting this option to true will prevent the cloned site from contacting external resources (such as LDAP, virus scanner, voicemail gateway, or Oracle Collaboration Coexistence Gateway (Windows only) of the source site.
-If you run beectl clone_site for the first time from a source site that has an external source enabled, you will receive a warning message similar to the following: WARNING : Processing UserDirectoryService : UserDirectoryService WARNING : UserDirectoryService is configured with following ENABLED directory profiles WARNING : WARNING : Directory profile id : 880c0691-0d10-4e07-9da0-6d23ab972105 WARNING : LDAP server id : AUTO_DTE LDAP_example.com WARNING : LDAP server name : example.com WARNING : LDAP server port : 389 WARNING : LDAP server SSL port : 636 For this example, you would disable your For this example, you would disable your directory profile before continuing.
+If you run beectl clone_site for the first time from a source site that has an external source enabled, you will receive a warning message similar to the following: WARNING: Processing UserDirectoryService: UserDirectoryService WARNING: UserDirectoryService is configured with following ENABLED directory profiles WARNING: WARNING: WARNING: Directory profile id: 880c0691-0d10-4e07-9da0-6d23ab972105 WARNING: LDAP server id: AUTO_DTE LDAP_example.com WARNING: LDAP server name: example.com WARNING: LDAP server port: 389 WARNING: LDAP server SSL port: 636 For this example, you would disable your directory profile before continuing.